mxrked/AccountGuard_PyQt5/README.md

 SETTING UP THE PROGRAM
 ----------------------

-1. Make sure you have SQL server installed and its respected drivers and also make sure that SQL is running.
+1. Make sure you have SQL server installed and its respected drivers ({ODBC Driver 17 for SQL Server}) and also make sure that SQL is running.
-2. Download a SQL Database Manager (Recommended: SMSS)
+2. Download SSMS (SQL Microsoft Studio Management 19) - Download it to either the following locations:

+   -   C:\Program Files\
+   -   C:\Program Files (x86)\
+   -   D:\

 3. Connect to using the following:
    - Server Authentication: Windows Authentication
    - Login: localhost
 4. Create a new database called "AccountGuard_PyQt5".
-5. Create a new query and copy and paste the "Database.sql" contents into the quert and execute it.
+5. Create a new query and copy and paste the "Database.sql" (backend/database/) contents into the query and execute it.
 Now the table for the program has been created.
 6. Work in progress....